 Cream quickly went on to become a relatively strong commercial hit and a major critical hit with the music loving public.
 Their re-working of blues songs, and inspired, improvised performances (including long solos from each player) took the blues to a new place.
 They brought the psychedelic sensibilities of the day to the blues and if you listen to the 16 minute version of the Willie Dixon song Spoonful, on Wheels of Fire, you’ll see what I mean.
 Their live recordings from one side of Wheels of Fire included Clapton’s famous solo on Crossroads that many call one of the best guitar solos of all time.

 Clapton has said later that he actually lost the time on the solo and much if it was played with him not knowing where he was in the song.
 Ginger Baker’s drumming and Jack Bruce’s bass playing could do that to you.
-Check out this video to hear more about the story.
+Check out this page to hear more about the story.

 Anyway, after a few years Clapton got bored again and Bruce and Baker never got along, so Cream was doomed to fail.
 But not before their three albums Fresh Cream, Disraeli Gears and Wheels of Fire made Clapton, not only a household name but rich.
 Eric Clapton had re-defined, along with Jimi Hendrix, not only blues guitar but the role of guitarists in general.
 The guitarist was the king of the band and playing lead guitar, and becoming a guitar god like Clapton, became the goal of just about every new guitar player of the late 60’s and early 70’s.
 This included myself who picked up the guitar in 1969.
 It’s hard to imagine just how much of an influence Clapton was on guitar music of the day and forever after.